SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/monitor-ingestion-receive-alerts.md

 #### Setup

-Enable the Audit Volume Index.
-See [Enable and Manage the Audit Index](../security/audit-index.md) for instructions.
+Enable the Audit Index.
+See [Enable and Manage the Audit Index](/docs/manage/security/audit-indexes/audit-index#enable-the-audit-index) for instructions.

 #### Query